Arup Group

-Arup was originally established in 1946 by Sir Ove Arup as Ove N. Arup Consulting Engineers.
-Through its involvement in various high-profile projects, such as the Sydney Opera House, Arup became well known for undertaking complex and challenging projects involving the built environment.
-In 1970, Arup stepped down from actively leading the company, setting out the principles which have continued to guide Arup's activities since in his 'Key Speech'.
+Arup was established in 1946 by Sir Ove Arup as Ove N. Arup Consulting Engineers.
+Through its involvement in high-profile projects such as the Sydney Opera House, it became well known for undertaking complex and challenging projects.
+In 1970, Arup stepped down from actively leading the company, setting out the principles which have continued to guide its operation.

-The ownership of Arup is structured as a trust.
-The beneficiaries of the trust are Arup's employees, both past and present, who receive a share of the firm's operating profit each year.
+Arup's ownership is structured as a trust whose beneficiaries are its employees, past and present, who receive a share of its operating profit each year.

 History

-Founding the firm
+Foundation

 The company was founded in London in 1946 as Ove N. Arup Consulting Engineers by Sir Ove Arup.
 Arup had established himself in the 1930s as an expert in reinforced concrete, known for projects such as the Penguin Pool at London Zoo.
 According to the architectural author Ian Volner, Arup's vision when establishing the company came out of a combination of his wartime experiences and a progressive-minded philosophy broadly aligning with early modernism, was for the organisation to be a force for peace and social betterment in the postwar world.
 To this end, it would employ professionals of diverse disciplines that could work together to produce projects of greater quality than was achievable by them working in isolation, a concept known as 'Total Design'.